trixi-framework/TrixiParticles.jl/paper/paper.md

 There are several open-source software projects specialized for SPH methods, including DualSPHysics [@Dominguez:2021], SPlisHSPlasH [@Bender], and SPHinXsys [@Zhang:2021], written in C++, and  PySPH [@Ramachandran:2021], written in Python.
-These softwares utilize the advantages of the SPH methods to simulate problems such as FSI and free surfaces [@O_Connor:2021] or complex geometries [@Laha:2024].
+These software packages utilize the advantages of the SPH methods to simulate problems such as FSI and free surfaces [@O_Connor:2021] or complex geometries [@Laha:2024].

 TrixiParticles.jl is written in the Julia programming language and combines the advantage of easy and rapid prototyping with the ability for high-performance computing using multicore parallelization and hardware accelerators.